At the G-20, Bolsonaro tells Erdogan that he has 'very large popular support' and that Petrobras 'is a problem'

 Bolsonaro replied:

 — I also have a lot of popular support.
 We have a good team of ministers.
 I didn’t accept nominations from anyone.
 I was the one who put everyone.
 I honored the Armed Forces. one third of the ministers [é de] professional military personnel.
 It’s not easy.
-Getting things right is harder.
+Doing the right things is harder

 This afternoon, Jair Bolsonaro will have a bilateral meeting, at the Brazilian embassy in Rome, with the secretary general of the OECD (Organization for Economic Cooperation and Development), Mathias Cormann.
 Brazil is trying to join the OECD, considered the club of rich countries.